 How is the OAS organized?

-The OAS is headquartered in Washington, DC, and has seven hundred employees throughout the region.
-It convenes a Summit of the Americas every three years, during which national leaders discuss multilateral initiatives and work to reinforce diplomatic ties.
-The next summit will take place on April 13–14 in Lima, Peru, where heads of state will address the theme “democratic governance against corruption” against the backdrop of Venezuela’s volatile political situation and ongoing graft investigations in Brazil.
+The OAS is headquartered in Washington, DC, and has more than seven hundred employees throughout the region.
+It convenes a Summit of the Americas every two to four years, during which national leaders discuss multilateral initiatives and work to reinforce diplomatic ties.
+The most recent summit took place in April 2018 in Lima, Peru, where OAS members addressed the theme “democratic governance against corruption” against the backdrop of Venezuela’s volatile political situation and Peruvian President Pedro Pablo Kuczysnki’s resignation in connection with Brazilian graft investigations.
 Donald J. Trump canceled plans to attend the summit, making it the first to be held without a sitting U.S. president.
+Nonetheless, his administration said the United States would bid to host the 2021 summit.

 What does the OAS do?

-The organization serves several functions within the region: overseeing elections, coordinating security and law enforcement operations, providing technical and financial assistance for disaster management and development projects, and monitoring human rights through the inter-American legal system.
+Its primary functions are promoting democracy, coordinating security and law enforcement operations, providing technical and financial assistance for development projects, and monitoring human rights through the inter-American legal system.
 Several autonomous institutions carry out OAS functions, including the Inter-American Commission on Human Rights (IACHR) and the Inter-American Juridical Committee.

 What is its budget?

 The OAS has a regular fund that supports the General Secretariat, and a specific fund geared toward particular programs and initiatives.
 The General Assembly finances the regular fund by setting country quotas, which are based on members’ capacities to pay.
-The OAS’s 2018 budget [PDF] allocates approximately $85 million to the regular fund, to which the United States is required to supply [PDF] more than $50 million, nearly 60 percent of that regular budget.
-(In 2017, the United States voluntarily contributed [PDF] more than $17 million to the specific fund, accounting for nearly a third of donations for that year.)
+The OAS’s 2019 budget [PDF] allocates almost $83 million to the regular fund, to which the United States is required to provide [PDF] nearly $51 million, or about 60 percent.
+Between January and September, the United States also voluntarily gave [PDF] more than $18 million to the specific fund, accounting for about 40 percent of contributions in that period.

 What are its strengths?

-The OAS’s role as a forum for regular high-level discussions on issues facing the hemisphere is one of its major strengths, says CFR Senior Fellow Shannon K. O’Neil.
+The OAS’s role as a forum for regular high-level discussions on issues facing the hemisphere is one of its major strengths, says CFR Deputy Director of Studies Shannon K. O’Neil.
 Several other analysts have praised the IAHRC as a crucial, objective platform for human rights litigation.
 For instance, the commission played an important role in uncovering rights abuses committed during several of the region’s military dictatorships in the 1970s and 1980s.
 The OAS “took forceful stands to defend democracy in Haiti, Peru, Guatemala, and Paraguay” in the 1990s, writes Inter-American Dialogue President Michael Shifter.

 What are its weaknesses?